 From performing in Spain's greatest concert halls and outdoor festivals to dancing Flamenco in the evenings, this itinerary is packed with Spanish flair from beginning to end.
 Travel to Spain's top cities and experience the best of Spain's sightseeing excursions.Full Itinerary

 This itinerary gives you ample opportunity to experience both marvelous countries.
-Start your tour in Lisbon, once the capital of the world's greatest maritime empire, and continue through the Spanish countryside on your way to Seville, Granada and Madrid.Full Itinerary
+Start your tour in Madrid, the capital of Spain, and continue through the Spanish countryside on your way to the chic south of France, and conclude in the City of Light.Full Itinerary

 The distinct regions of Spain each boast amazing major cities with much to offer.
 From Barcelona and Valencia on the Mediterranean coast to Seville and Granada in southern Andalusia and the capital Madrid and UNESCO Human Heritage City of Segovia in the center, each city offers a unique culture and lifestyle.